bcaccinolo/wina_scrap/Readme.md

 - ✅can save existing data in beta mode
 - ✅extract players & parse date
 - ✅save player one and player two

-- 🔥save the date
+- ✅save the date

-- get the sport name in regard of the icon
+- ✅get the sport name in regard of the icon

-- parse the date correctly
+- has_many :odds (to get the history)

-- detect odds < 1,2

-- what to do with it ? :P
+- connect do the scrapper

 ## note
 https://github.com/GoogleChrome/puppeteer